funderburkjim/elispsanskrit/huetcompare/verbs-prim-prs/readme.md

 `aMSa` in Huet's dictionary, and of `aMS` in MW dictionary) will be done to further confirm that the two roots are the same (or if there are some cases where the two roots appear to be different).

+## 20160906-huet-class10

+This folder contains the code for a webapp for deciding if the corresponding roots of comparea_class_pada.txt are correct in light of the MW and Huet dictionary entries for the roots.
+See the readme file of that directory.